coder/docs/setup/air-gapped/infrastructure.md

 Before the Kubernetes node can accept your certificate, you'll need to mark your `registry.crt` file as trusted.
-The specific locations where you need to have this file depends on your Linux distribution and the container runtime:
+The specific locations where you need to have this file depends on your Linux distribution and the container runtime, but here is a partial list to help you get started:

 ```plaintext
 /usr/local/share/ca-certificates/registry.crt